GDPR for nurseries: top tips

 If you attended the NDNA’s GDPR workshops in 2018, you’ll have had lots of tips on being ready for GDPR.
 However, remember that GDPR is not just a one-time admin task, which can now be forgotten about.
 GDPR compliance needs upkeep.

 Upkeep doesn’t necessarily need to cost money, but I’m sure you know that it will cost staff time.
 Keeping up to date now will ensure you are better prepared for any future changes.
 Hopefully, with my top tips, you’ll save time and confusion!

 How we hold and manage our nursery data has changed massively over the past 20 years, with the introduction of the World Wide Web, emails and smartphones.

 The ability to share sensitive data instantly across the world in just a matter of seconds is a new thing and a potential threat to your nursery safeguarding obligations.

 You’ll already know that it is incredibly difficult to instantly lose your nursery paper records en mass.
 However, one electronic malfunction and years of your nursery data, that may have a legislative need to be kept, can be gone in an instant.

 Our financial security also needs measures in place.
 And GDPR compliance (although a legal obligation) is a great way to ‘keep stock’ of all your data.

-So how can you ensure your nursery is compliant one year on?
+So how can you ensure your nursery is compliant five years on?

 - Complete another data audit.

 Revisit your audit six-monthly or yearly to ensure you know what data you hold, why you hold it and how long you should hold it for.
 Identify if you have a legislative need to hold the data.
-Download NDNA’s free data audit for nurseries here.
+Download NDNA’s free GDPR Audit for nurseries template (.xlsx) here

 - Do a Risk Assessment.